 If you are being threatened with wage garnishment or a creditor is already garnishing your wages, filing for bankruptcy can stop it.
-Filing bankruptcy is the most common way that people stop wage garnishment and other types of creditor harassment.
+Filing for bankruptcy is the most common way that people stop wage garnishment and other types of creditor harassment.

 How Bankruptcy Can Help

 Creditors pursue debtors without remorse or regard for their individual situations.
-You may experience harassment on the job, at home with your family, by mail, and by phone.
+You may experience harassment on the job, at home with your family, by mail and by phone.
 Your wages can be garnished by creditors, collections agencies, the IRS and state taxes.
 In addition to garnishing your wages, your bank accounts, including joint accounts, may be garnished.

-Filing for Chapter 7 or Chapter 13 bankruptcy can stop wage garnishment.
+Filing under Chapter 7 or Chapter 13 bankruptcy can stop wage garnishment.
 One of the benefits of bankruptcy is the automatic stay.
 This puts a stop to all collection activities while the bankruptcy is in progress.
 Creditors will not be allowed to call you, harass you or garnish your wages.
 They may not repossess property or file or foreclose on liens during this time.